The Ties That Bind

-Organizers primarily are interested in presentations that break away from the standard format of reading research papers.
+We would especially welcome proposals for presentations that break away from the standard format of reading research papers, appealing to specialists and non-specialists alike.
 Research and artistic presentations that incorporate music, images, film, computer graphics, and other interactive elements will be given first preference.
-The scholarly content also should be presented in ways that appeal to more generalized audiences and non-specialists in particular disciplines.

 Each entry should consist of: